Juviro/mythic-commander/clash/next.md

 # Backog

 * track commander + infect damage

+* when putting a card onto the battlefield at 50, 50 (e.g. play top card face down), stack it with other cards at that position

 * select all lands -> click "organize" -> all lands are neatly organized